hfgiii/ses_portfolio/README.md

       }
       ```

-    This index is used to calculate sharpe ratio examples explained in the following bullets.
+    This index is used to calculate sharpe ratio examples as explained in the following bullets.

-  2. A simple elastic search index that aggregates the daily adjusted closing price (adj_close) for four equities into one document,e.g.:
+  2. A simple elastic search index whose documents contain the daily adjusted closing price (adj_close) for four equitie,e.g.:

      ```
      { "date" : "2011-01-03",